konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

     $ cat two_lines.txt three_lines.txt

-This is a good time to introduce the *standard input* and *standard output*.
+This is a good time to introduce the *standard input* and *standard output* and what you can do with it.
 Above I wrote the output it given to you.
 This means it is written to the so called *standard output*.
 You can redirect the *standard output* into a file by using `>`.
-Let us use the call above to generate a new file that contains the combined content of both
+Let us use the call above to generate a new file that contains the combined content of both files:
-files:

     $ cat two_lines.txt three_lines.txt > five_lines.txt